 is quadratic in $\varepsilon(\uu)$.
 In order to pass to the limit in this term from the discrete to the continuous problem, we have to perform a suitable regularity estimate for the displacement $\uu$ to obtain strong convergence for $\varepsilon(\uu)$.
-This estimate, in turn, requires a $L^{\infty}(0,T;W^{1,p})$ uniform bound for the damage $z$, with $p>d$: although the $p-$Laplacian in \cref{eq:damage} is a non-linear operator which complicates the analysis, it has a fundamental regularising role.
+This estimate, in turn, requires a $L^{\infty}(0,T;W^{1,p})$ uniform bound for the damage $z$, with $p>d$: although the $p-$Laplacian operator in \cref{eq:damage} is a nonlinear operator which complicates the analysis, it has a fundamental regularising role.
 For the same reason, since we do not have uniform estimates for $\varphi$ in equally strong spaces, we cannot allow a dependence of the elasticity tensor on the phase.
-In the literature (see e.g. \cite{heinemann_kraus_rocca_rossi_2017}) this issue has been addressed by putting a $\Delta_p \varphi$ instead of $\Delta\varphi$ in \cref{eq:ch2}.
-However, we will not follow this strategy here. \item The damage equation is highly non-linear, due to the presence of $-\Delta_p z$ and the subdifferential $\beta=\partial \widehat{\beta}(z)$.
-In particular, the $p-$Laplcacian operator seems to affect the possibility of gaining uniqueness due to its degenerate character.
-As already pointed out in \cite{Rocca_Rossi_2014} for a similar equation, this difficulty may be overcome by replacing the degenerate $p-$Laplacian operator $-\diver(|\nabla z|^{p-2} \nabla z)$ with the non-degenerate one $-\diver((1+|\nabla z|^2)^{\frac{p-2}{2}}\nabla z)$ or with the fractional $s$-Laplacian.
+In the literature (see, e.g., \cite{heinemann_kraus_rocca_rossi_2017}) this issue has been addressed by putting a $\Delta_p \varphi$ instead of $\Delta\varphi$ in \cref{eq:ch2}.
+However, we will not follow this strategy here. \item The damage equation is highly nonlinear due to the presence of $-\Delta_p z$ and the subdifferential $\beta=\partial \widehat{\beta}(z)$.
+In particular, the $ p-$Laplacian operator seems to affect the possibility of gaining uniqueness due to its degenerate character.
+As already pointed out in \cite{Rocca_Rossi_2014} for a similar equation, this difficulty may be overcome by replacing the degenerate $p-$Laplacian operator $-\diver(|\nabla z|^{p-2} \nabla z)$ with the non-degenerate one $-\diver((1+|\nabla z|^2)^{\frac{p-2}{2}}\nabla z)$ or with the fractional $s$-Laplacian (see, e.g., \cite[][p.
+1282]{Rocca_Rossi_2014} for a definition).
 However, we do not include such analysis in this paper and uniqueness remains an open problem. \end{itemize}

 \textbf{Plan of the paper.} The paper is organized as follows.
 In \Cref{sect:main_result}, after introducing some notation and preliminary results, we list the hypotheses under which we work.
 Then we state the weak formulation of our problem and our main result, i.e., \Cref{thm:existence}. \Cref{sect:proof} is completely devoted to the proof of the existence result.